webpack/governance/CHARTER.md

 ### 1.2: Out-of-Scope

-- Testing frameworks (e.g., unit, integration, or end-to-end testing tools)
+- Testing frameworks (e.g., unit, integration, or end-to-end testing tools).
-- API development and handling
+- APIs and tools that uses webpack in any way and are not in the webpack organization.
-- Server-side rendering directly (although it can integrate with SSR frameworks)
+- Server-side rendering directly (although it can integrate with SSR frameworks).
 - `webpack`-related frameworks and libraries that operate in their own capacity.

 ## Section 2.
 Relationship with OpenJS Foundation CPC.